QuantConnect/lean-cli/README.md

   --debug [pycharm|ptvsd|vsdbg|rider]
                                   Enable a certain debugging method (see --help for more information) --data-provider [Local|QuantConnect|Bloomberg]
-                                  Update the data provider in the Lean configuration file to retrieve data from the given provider

-  --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias
-                                  for --data-provider QuantConnect
+                                  Update the Lean configuration file to retrieve data from the given provider --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider QuantConnect

-  --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during this backtest when using
+  --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using
                                   QuantConnect as data provider

   --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest)